holepunchto/drives/README.md

 ```

 ## API
 Use `drives --help` for more information.
+And `drives mirror --help`, etc.

 You can always add `--corestore [path]`, by default it's `./corestore`.